smartcoder0305/reprogle.org/README.md

-# ReprogleOrg
+# Reprogle.org Website

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+The readme will remain mostly generic, as I have no reason to change it.

 ## Development server

-Run `ng serve` for a dev server.
+Run `pnpm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Note that the contact form *will not work* due to requiring environment variables that are purposely not synced to the repo.

 ## Code scaffolding